google/zetasql/docs/anonymization_syntax.md

 The reason for the performance difference is that an additional finer-granularity level of grouping is performed for anonymized queries, since per-user aggregation must also be performed.
-The performance profiles of the these queries should be similar:
+The performance profiles of these queries should be similar:

 ```sql
 SELECT